 Literary Award

-Established in 1950, The Athenaeum Literary Award recognizes books by local authors and/or regional works which examine and reflect life in the greater Philadelphia area.
-The award comes with a cash prize and invitation to present a public lecture.
+Established in 1950, The Athenaeum Literary Award recognizes books of literary excellence by local authors and/or works that examine and reflect life in the greater Philadelphia area.
+The award is given annually, including a cash prize and an invitation to give a public lecture at The Athenaeum.

 HOW TO APPLY